 - Concept drift: concept drift occurs when the definition of the target value the model is trying to predict changes over time.

-- Upstream changes: upstream changes are not conceptual data changes; the term refers mostly to technical issues that might occur in the upstream phases of data handling (data collection, data preprocessing) and may lead to changes such as data schema or type changes, or the missing of some of the features to be collected.
+- Upstream changes: upstream changes are not conceptual data changes.
+The term refers mostly to technical issues that might occur in the upstream phases of data handling (data collection, data preprocessing).
+This leads to changes like data schema or type changes, or some features to be collected missing.

 Neglecting upstream changes, the real challenge of an efficient Machine Learning system in production is to cope with data and concept drifts.
 Typically, the model during evaluation is “static”.
 By static, we mean that its internal parameters, learned by means of the training process, do not change.
 Therefore, in case of data drift, it is likely that the model performances may drop whenever the input data has changed so much to appear as something previously unseen by the model.
 Moreover, the prediction concept a model has learnt during training is tight to the model’s parameters.
 Therefore, when concept drift occurs, it will keep providing predictions still bound to the original concept, and therefore in disagreement with the new expectations.
 In real-world applications, nothing prevents data and concept drift to occur at the same time, making them non-trivial to disentangle.

-In order to tackle the drift problem, various algorithms have been devised.
-Each of them has its own advantages, but they are all generally tailored to identify variations over time in data distribution or in any associated statistics (e.g. the mean).
+In order to tackle the drift problem, we devised various algorithms.
+Each of them has its own advantages, but they can generally identify variations over time in data distribution or in any associated statistics (e.g. the mean).
 The idea is to look at subsequent data windows, defined either by the number of datapoints or with time intervals, in order to have an “old” and a “recent” data sample to compare.